wnsgmllee/AVDFD/README.md

-# 🧩 Refined RVFA Dataset Preparation

-This document describes how to generate the **Refined RealVideo-FakeAudio (RVFA)** dataset.
-The process is based on **Conda environments**, and after completing all steps,
-you will have a refined version of the RVFA dataset ready for training.
+# Voice-Cloned Deepfake Detection with Refined Cross-Modal Hard Samples

+Recent advances in voice cloning enable the creation of highly synchronized yet semantically fake audio, challenging traditional audio-visual deepfake detectors that rely mainly on lip–speech misalignment.
+This project introduces a detection framework that explicitly targets voice-cloned deepfakes with near-perfect synchronization, focusing on subtle cross-modal inconsistencies rather than temporal mismatches.

+To support this, we construct Refined RealVideo–FakeAudio (RVFA) — a hard, voice-cloned variant of the FakeAVCeleb dataset — where the original speech is replaced by personalized cloned voices while preserving the temporal structure.
+This refined dataset serves as a challenging benchmark to push the boundary of next-generation deepfake detection methods.

 ---

-## 🧱 Step 0.
+## Step 0.
 Environment Setup (Preprocessing)

 Move to the preprocessing directory and create the environment named `preprocessing`.